troch/hocompose/README.md

 Using Higher-Order Components (HOCs) in React is great for composition.
 They allow to decouple rendering logic from life-cycle logic.
 HOCs are good for extracting logic from components, so it can be applied to other components without duplicating code.

-Sharing a specific component behaviour between many components is easy with higher-order componentss.
+Sharing a specific component behaviour between many components is easy with higher-order components.
 However, because of nesting, adding multiple behaviours to a component is done at the expense of component instances.

 ## Composition